IagoLast/cartojs-react-example/README.md

-And that´s all! now when the map position is changed, the histogram widget will fire a `dataChanged` event with new data belonging  to the visible portion of the map.
+And that´s all!
+Now when we change the map position, the histogram widget will fire a `dataChanged` event with new data belonging  to the visible portion of the map.

 ![App reacts to mouse movement](/img/final.gif)